PavelPZ/riverpod_navigator/README.md

 I prepared the package for my new project.
 Its further development depends on whether it will be used by the community.

+- proofreading because my English is not good.
+Community help is warmly welcomed.
-- testing on mobile (tested so far for windows and web)
+- testing on mobile (tested so far for windows and web)<br>
+  Navigator.onPopPage may need improvements.
 - nested navigation flow<br>
   I think everything is ready, nested ProviderScope can solve nested navigation too.
 - BlockGUI widget (block the GUI while asynchronous navigation is waiting to complete)
+- parameterization alowing cupertino